Nick Mullen

 Nicholas James Mullen (born December 13, 1988) is an American stand-up comedian and podcaster.
-Active since 2005, he is best known as the creator and co-host of the comedy podcast Cum Town (2016–2022) and its ongoing successor The Adam Friedland Show.
-He released his first comedy special, The Year of the Dragon, in December 2023.
-His comedy often focuses on internet culture and is ironic, observational and self-deprecating.
+Active since 2005, he is best known as the creator and co-host of the comedy podcast Cum Town (2016–2022) and its successor, The Adam Friedland Show.
+He released his first stand-up comedy special, Nick Mullen: The Year of the Dragon, in December 2023 via YouTube.
+His comedy often focuses on internet culture and is ironic, observational, and self-deprecating.